FRosner/pymltk/README.rst

 Documentation
 =============

-A detailed documentation for each function provided by *pymltk* is via `read-the-docs.com`_.
+A detailed documentation of each function provided by *pymltk* is available on `readthedocs.org <http://pymltk.readthedocs.io/en/latest/?>`_.

 Contribution